microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

  * Send a `Checkpoint` message
  * Normal processing

-If recovering but not upgrading, and running a repro or what-if test:
+If recovering, but not upgrading, in active/active:

  * Receive a `Checkpoint` message
  * Receive logged replay messages

-If recovering but not upgrading, in active-active:

- * Receive a `Checkpoint` message
- * Receive logged replay messages
- * Receive `becomingPrimary` message
+ * Receive `BecomingPrimary` message
  * Normal processing

-If recovering and upgrading, or starting as an upgrading secondary:
+If recovering and upgrading a standalone immortal, or starting as an upgrading secondary in active/active:

  * Receive a `Checkpoint` message
  * Receive logged replay messages
    > Note: Replayed messages MUST be processed by the old (pre-upgrade) code to prevent changing the generated sequence of messages that will be sent to the IC as a consequence of replay. <br/>Further, this requires that your service (application) is capable of dynamically switching (at runtime) from the old to the new version of its code.
+   See 'App Upgrade' below.
  * Receive `UpgradeTakeCheckpoint` message
  * Upgrade state and code
  * Send a `Checkpoint` message for upgraded state
  * Normal processing

-If performing an upgrade what-if test:
+If performing a repro test:

  * Receive a `Checkpoint` message
+ * Receive logged replay messages

+> Repro testing, also known as "Time-Travel Debugging", allows a given existing log to be replayed, for example to re-create the sequence of messages (and resulting state changes) that led to a bug.
+See 'App Upgrade' below.

+If performing an upgrade test:

+ * Receive a `Checkpoint` message
  * Receive `UpgradeService` message
  * Upgrade state and code
  * Receive logged replay messages

-The what-if testing allows messages to be replayed against a (nominally) upgraded service to verify if the changes cause bugs.
+> Upgrade testing, in addition to testing the upgrade code path, allows messages to be replayed against an upgraded service to verify if the changes cause bugs.
 This helps catch regressions before actually upgrading the live service.
-To receive `UpgradeTakeCheckpoint` or `UpgradeService` messages requires special command line parameters to be passed to the IC.
+See 'App Upgrade' below.

 ### Normal processing: